cn0047/stash/ed/arc/patterns.architectural/pattern.soa.md

 and parse messages using description metadata.

 Each SOA building block can be:

-* Service provider
+* Service provider.
-* Service broker
+* Service broker.
-* Service requester/consumer
+* Service requester/consumer.